Market-led Proposals Process

 • determine if your proposal is ready to lodge.

-A recommendation will be made to government, and at this point proponents will be advised of the outcome and whether they are invited to Stage 2.
-We aim to advise you of the outcome within 75 business days of submitting your proposal.
-If there are delays from either party, we will communicate the anticipated timing with you.
+Following a Cabinet decision on Stage 1, proponents will be advised of the outcome and whether they are invited to Stage 2.
+We aim to advise you of the outcome within 90 business days of submitting your proposal.

 Stage 2: Business case and detailed terms evaluation